Geetha63/MS-Teams-Scripts/TeamsLoginLogs/README.md

 Now press Y to proceed further in script.

-Script will create 3 files.

-_Apps.csv_ is the final output file having Teams applications for each user.
+Script will excute the _loginstatusoutput.csv_ output file

 Logininoutput: